Slamy/Wiki_MiSTer/Core-porting-notes.md

 ```
 Make sure you set correct mode signed/unsigned, otherwise audio will be distorted.

 **DDRAM_** are signals of DDR3 memory.
-If core can use this memory instead of SDRAM, then it won't require SDRAM board.
+If the core can use this memory instead of SDRAM, then it won't require SDRAM board.

 **SDRAM_** are signals of SDR SDRAM memory.
-Core will require SDRAM board it it uses these signals.
+The core will require SDRAM board if it uses these signals.

 ### HPS_IO
 There is a supplementary module **hps_io.v** which is also required to use in the same entity (see zxspectrum.sv).
 It provides in/out control from ARM side.
 Most signals are same or similar to MiST (user_io+data_io or mist_io modules) signals.
-So, if core is ported from MiST, it in most cases it's 1:1 signal connections.
+So, if the core is ported from MiST, it in most cases it's 1:1 signal connections.

 MiSTer has some changes/improvements over original MiST io modules:
-* Supports up to 4 images mount a the same time (MiST has only 1).
+* Supports up to 4 images mount at the same time (MiST has only 1).
 Set module parameter VDNUM to 2..4 if more than 1 mounted image is required.
 If VDNUM=1 then related signals are same as in MiST.
 * Due to SD card on MiSTer uses multiple partitions and holds other vital to MiSTer parts, access to whole SD card from cores is not available in MiSTer.
-Only access to image files are possible.
+Only the access to image files is possible.
 Cores requiring direct access to whole SD card should be redesigned to access to images only.
 * Main MiSTer file system on SD card is exFAT which supports files bigger than 4GB.
 * OSD supports up to 15 lines (7 lines in MiST) which is handy for many cores.
-* ARM<->FPGA communication is done through parallel bus which speeds up the communication.
+* ARM<->FPGA communication is done through the parallel bus which speeds up the communication.
 It supports 16bit I/O.

-There are some other under then hood improvements in firmware like Keyboard/Mouse/Joystick setup.
+There are some other under the hood improvements in firmware like Keyboard/Mouse/Joystick setup.

 ## Full/Lite revisions
 Many cores have 2 revisions: Full and Lite.
 While Full version is targeted for final release to users, Lite revision is targeted for development.
-Lite revision misses a large part of code - the scaler.
-Scaler code is pretty large at requires 2-3 times longer compilation and eventually slowdown the development.
-So, for development process and initial stage of porting it's better to have a lighter code.
-At the same time Lite revision has no HDMI output from the core.
-HDMI displays a color stripes only.
+Lite revision misses a large part of the code - the scaler.
+Scaler code is pretty large.
+It requires 2-3 times longer compilation and eventually slows down the development.
+So, for the development process and the initial stage of porting it's better to have a lighter code.
+At the same time, Lite revision has no HDMI output from the core.
+HDMI displays color stripes only.

 **Note:** Scaler uses "Video and Image Processing"(VIP) modules from Megacore IP bundled with Standard Quartus license.
 Free/Web version of Quartus can compile the scaler code, but it will work as a trial version - video will work around 1 hour and then will start to blink.
 Trial version won't have RBF and can be uploaded to FPGA only through USB Blaster.

 Scaler code is distributed in **vip.qsys** form.
 You need to open vip.qsys in QSYS and regenerate the code.
-After that you will be able to compile the Full version.
+After that, you will be able to compile the Full version.